 Our efficient process ensures authentic results.

 National Register eligibility and HABS/HAER/HALS documentation relies on a thorough assessment of building materials and types, as well as historical significance.
 We are experts at documenting and evaluating historic structures, from small tract housing to large industrial complexes.
 Even unusual structures like sewer tunnels and grain elevators fit the bill!
-All five of our architectural historians meet or exceed the Secretary of the Interior’s Professional Qualifications Standards.
+All of our architectural historians meet or exceed the Secretary of the Interior’s Professional Qualifications Standards.

 Encountering human remains can be a stressful and complex situation.
 We provide support by consulting with appropriate agencies and tribes to comply with applicable federal or state laws.
 Our expertise identifying and excavating human remains guides quick, informed, and sensitive decisions regarding appropriate and respectful treatment.